matanox/clojure-tutorial/readme.md

 [1 2 3]

 ;; a key-value map
-;; the key constituent in clojure is a symbol, colon-prefixed as such, and is called _a keyword_ ;; give that an extra thought cycle to see this is just intuitive.
+;; a key name in clojure is a symbol, colon-prefixed as such, and is called a _keyword_.
+;; give that an extra thought cycle to see this is just intuitive.
 {:foo "bar" :count 3}